brandon3plett/weatherAPI/README.md

 For the API, I used https://openweathermap.org

+The current temperature unit is fahrenheit.
+To switch to celsius, just click on the unit displayed.

 I will try to update this with the ability to display a 5 day weather forecast for the current location.